Forgot password

 Related: How Long to Beat God of War Ragnarok Valhalla DLC

 Ironically, many positive reviews claim that a PSN account is optional, as theyā€™ve been playing without it.
 Many still claim they cannot play without setting up their account.
-It seems like the account enforcement is being given out at random, as much as it sounds like nonsense.
-But even if players can bypass the requirements, the game stays delisted for many countries, which is still a valid reason for people to be angry.
-Not to mention that, yeah, this is Steam we’re talking about and not a PlayStation platform.
+It seems like the account enforcement is being given out at random, as nonsensical as that sounds.
+But even if players can bypass the requirements, the game remains delisted for many countries, which is still a valid reason for people to be angry.
+Not to mention that, yeah, this is Steam we’re talking about, not a PlayStation platform.

 If the issues mentioned above werenā€™t enough, itā€™s not uncommon to see users with considerable game times complaining about performance issues.
 The game is known for being one of the best-looking titles in the PS5 library, but everyone expected it to be playable at minimum system requirements, at the very least.

-Sony eventually patched out the controversial requirements for Helldivers 2, so itā€™s not impossible to see it happening again on God of War Ragnarok.
-Any possible performance issues are also not hard to address, so even if it goes through a rough launch, the game can still find some success in its new platform.
-However, the initial damage is already done, so we canā€™t be sure if thereā€™s anything to salvage from it.
+Sony eventually patched out the controversial requirements for Helldivers 2, so itā€™s not impossible to see it happening again for God of War Ragnarok.
+Any possible performance issues also won’t be hard to address, so even if Ragnarok goes through a rough launch, the game can still find some success on its new platform.
+However, the initial damage is already done, and we canā€™t be sure if thereā€™s anything to salvage from it.
 All thatā€™s left is to wait for the best.

 God of War Ragnarok is available for PS5 and PC.